-What are the benefits to forefoot striking?
+What are the benefits to forefoot running vs heel strike running?

 Humans May Have Evolved as Forefoot Runners